 Witchwood got to see the day of light back in 2014 after the close-down of its predecessor Buttered Bacon Biscuits.
 The band released Litanies from the Woods in 2015 and is now following up with their latest record.

 A Handful of Stars and its 45 minutes of airplay best stands as a follow-on to last year’s album.
-It features three new tracks, one re-write and two (!) covers.
-Now, adding covers is always dangerous and risks to incite the ire of die-hard fans over the originals.
+It features three new tracks, one rewrite, and two (!) covers.
+Now, adding covers is always dangerous and risks inciting the ire of die-hard fans over the originals.
 And oftentimes they are right, the animals.

 Witchwood have not just tried to recreate this undeniable ’70s look and feel, like many others before them.
-To the contrary, they threw everything into a mixer and added some wind instruments, a trifle Southern Comfort and a whiff of weedy, psychedelic infusions.
+To the contrary, they threw everything into a mixer and added some wind instruments, a trifle of Southern Comfort, and a whiff of weedy, psychedelic infusions.

 The outcome is a great way get this old style back to life again.
 The record is a pleasure to listen to and for sure will whet your appetite for more.
 Good stuff.